zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

   -p, --program         Program file.
   -v, --verify          Verify by file.
   --secure              Blow JTAG security fuse.

-                        Note: This is not reversible, use with care!
+                        .. warning:: This is not reversible, use with care!

-                        Note: Not supported with the simple parallel port adapter (7V source required).
+                        .. note:: Not supported with the simple parallel port adapter (7V source required).

 The order of the above options matters!
 The table is ordered by normal execution order.
 For the options "E", "p" and "v" a file must be specified.